Stacey Milbern: Early life

-Bay Area
+San Francisco Bay Area

 Milbern moved to the San Francisco Bay Area when she was 24, due to the area being "one of the most accessible places for people with physical disabilities".
 The Bay Area had been the historical center of the disability rights movement, and there she continued to organize, write, and speak for the movement, becoming the director of programs at the Center for Independent Living, Berkeley.
-California ranks highly among the states for spending on in-home care benefits, and she was able to obtain Medicaid support for an in-home attendant, enabling her to live independently in Oakland and hold a position in human resources at a financial banking company.
+California ranks highly among the states for spending on in-home care benefits, and she was able to obtain Medicaid support for an in-home attendant, enabling her to live independently in Oakland and hold a position in human resources at Wells Fargo, a financial banking company.
 She credited that nursing assistance for her ability to remain active in the community and avoid institutionalization in a nursing home.
 She contrasted her independence and the care she was able to receive in California against her experiences in North Carolina, and defended the necessity of Medicaid programs funding home attendant and nursing services against reductions proposed during efforts to repeal and replace the Affordable Care Act.
 Milbern advocated for fair medical care for people with disabilities, including both access and biases in the system, speaking against unnecessary surgery.

-In 2014, Milbern was appointed by President Obama to the President's Committee for People with Intellectual Disabilities.
+In 2014, Milbern was appointed by Barack Obama to the President's Committee for People with Intellectual Disabilities.
 She advised the Obama administration for two years.

-Milbern earned a master of business administration degree from Mills College in 2015.
+She earned a Master of Business Administration degree from Mills College in 2015.
+She also served as an impact producer on the 2020 documentary film Crip Camp.

 In early March 2020, as the COVID-19 pandemic spread to the Bay Area, Milbern and four friends constituting the Disability Justice Culture Club distributed homemade disease-prevention kits, including hand sanitizer, disinfectant, and respirators, to residents of Oakland homeless encampments.
 She raised concerns for the well-being of the community and its most vulnerable members.
 Milbern noted her DIY solution as an example of "crip—or crippled—wisdom".
 She warned that the pandemic's demands on health services threatened her community's access to dialysis and other life-saving treatments needed by some to survive.
 Her group also organized a mutual aid campaign, providing food and care support for disabled people in need.
 Milbern continued pandemic relief work despite her own growing health problems.

-Death
+Death and legacy

-Towards the end of her life, she had health problems.
+Towards the end of her life, she experienced additional health problems.
 Surgery to remove her fast-growing kidney cancer was postponed during the COVID-19 pandemic due to shelter-in-place orders.
-Milbern died in a Stanford hospital on her 33rd birthday, May 19, 2020, due to surgical complications.
+Milbern died at Stanford hospital on her 33rd birthday, May 19, 2020, due to surgical complications.

-Legacy

 Milbern was featured in the Google Doodle on May 19, 2022, which would have been her 35th birthday.
+Milbern is depicted on a U.S. quarter released in 2025 as part of the final year of the American Women quarters collection.
+On October 25th, 2025, Milbern was inducted into the hall of fame of Massey Hill Classical High School.